I graduated in May and am planning my next steps.

-I am a member of Systems Research at Harvard (Syrah).
+I was a member of Systems Research at Harvard (Syrah).
 I started out working on the Provenance Aware Storage Systems (PASS) project.
 My focus was on understanding what provenance can and cannot do and how to secure the provenance we collected.
 In the process of working on securing provenance, I realized my approach and solution are not limited to provenance as they apply to annotated graphs more generally.

 I prefer taking the difficult path as I learn more that way.
 My research focuses on limiting disclosure of data represented in annotated graphs.
 I have proven that graphs provide richer semantics than earlier data models and introduce new privacy challenges.
 Graphs require new and richer: policies, security models, and enforcement mechanisms.
 Society is plowing forward, but the technical and legal communities are far behind.